What are the best yoga retreats for beginners in 2019?

 There are lots of different types of yoga.
-And there are yoga resorts that focus on specific types.
+And there are resorts that focus on specific types.

 Skill level also matters.
 There are yoga retreats for beginners and there are advances one too.
 Then there are yoga teacher training retreats that are usually 200 hours long and will train you to become a yoga teacher.

 So, first thing to decide is this: What styles do you want to do, and at what level?